DomiMet/allo_or_autotetraploid/README.md

 Analyze allele and genotype frequencies of tetraploid SNP data with optional binning of observed frequencies for smoother curves.

-This script reads samples from a VCF file and computes allele frequencies and genotype frequency distributions for selected samples.
+This script reads samples from a VCF file and computes allele frequency vs. genotype frequency distributions for selected samples.
 It outputs a plot of genotype frequency vs. allele frequency in SVG file format, showing:

 - rasterized observed datapoints,